Machine learning methods for finite population parameter estimation in survey sampling: MODEL-ASSISTED ESTIMATION

 An alternative is to simply partition the population at random, as in the Poisson case.
 As noted above, independence between the fold indicators will typically not hold.
-However, a weaker form of conditional independence arises in many designs; specifically, it often holds that
+However, another form of conditional independence arises in several designs; for example, it holds for some designs that

 where $\boldsymbol{n} = (n_1, n_2)$ denotes the vector of sample sizes in each fold.
-This property arises naturally in several commonly used sampling designs, including simple random sampling without replacement (SRSWOR), Poisson sampling, and conditional Poisson sampling, as well as their stratified versions.
+This property arises naturally in several commonly used sampling designs, including SRSWOR, Poisson sampling, conditional Poisson sampling, and their stratifications.
 Informally, the dependence across folds is often driven by constraints on the sample sizes, such as $n = n_1 + n_2$.
-Conditional on $\boldsymbol{n}$, this source of dependence is removed.\\
+Conditionally on $\boldsymbol{n}$, this source of dependence is removed.
+These two crossfitting methodologies are closely related and can be used to create folds leading to valid inference. \\

 Two variants of model-assisted estimators can be considered with cross-fitting: the estimator defined in \eqref{eq:MA_crossfit}, and a modified version given by

 where $\tilde{\pi}_k := \P (k \in S \mid \boldsymbol{\delta}, \boldsymbol{n})$ for $k \in U$.
 In the case of Poisson sampling, the cross-fitted estimator $\widehat{\mu}_{\mathrm{MA}}^{\mathrm{cf}}(\widehat m)$ defined in \eqref{eq:MA_crossfit} is exactly unbiased due to the independence between folds.
 In contrast, under more general sampling designs, where only \eqref{cond_ind} holds, the estimator $\widehat{\mu}_{\mathrm{MA}}^{\mathrm{cf}}(\widehat m)$ is typically biased.
 To see this, reproducing the calculations in \eqref{eq:cfUnbiased} yields, for $k \in U$,